AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 When an ancillary or sub-action must be performed using the data input (or selected from) a particular element a, "button" may be required to initiate the sub-action and should be located in close proximity to the form element.
 If the sub-action involves a single form field an icon should be used and should directly follow the form element.

 If the sub-action involves a set of form elements, as with **sign-in**, a more traditional "button" should follow the group.
 The button should follow the application UI style for buttons.
-A link may be substituted for a button, however doing so may reduce the ’find-ability’ of the call to action.
+A link may be substituted for a button, however doing so may reduce the 'find-ability' of the call to action.

 ![](../../_images/pattern-library/trigger.png)

 ## Checkboxes

 Checkboxes should be used in cases where one or many options may be selected.
-A checkboxes may also be used in cases where the user may wish to ‘opt in’ or enable an action or setting.
+A checkboxes may also be used in cases where the user may wish to 'opt in' or enable an action or setting.
 Checkboxes may be used in relation to other form elements as well.

 ![](../../_images/pattern-library/checkboxes.png)